Masquerade ceremony: In religion

 Multiple cultures and religions throughout history have used masks as an important staple of their ceremonies or rites.
 The Dogon believe their masks are the connection from this world and the celestial.
 They believe the masks, through dance, link them to the divine.
 In their religion, living beings such as trees, plants, and creatures are occupied by spirits.
 These spirits are held in high regard and the Dogon offer blood sacrifices to prevent reprisal when these materials are used to make masks.
 The Dogon have over 70 masks representing animals and mythical beings.

 The Yoruba are another African group from southwestern Nigeria.
 They celebrate Gélédé, a masquerade ceremony commemorating the importance of women.
 To the Yoruba, Gélédé is meant to honor their ancestors, earthly spirits, and their earth goddess.

 In Slavic cultures, Svyatki was celebrated.
 An old pagan holiday with christian roots where masks were used to hide the wearers' identity.
 Svyatki is also a holiday intended to worship a sun deity and the Virgin Mary.
 It was typical for participants of this holiday to "Christmas dress."
 Christmas dressing involved cross-dressing, turning clothes inside out, or dressing as a monster or animal.
 The participant would soil their clothes with dirt, paint, or blood, as a representation of the evil of the world.
 The masks and costumes served as a symbology of sinning or sinners.
 They would then be baptized, cleaning themselves in reservoirs would symbolically wash away their portrayed characters sins.

 These cultures use masks to further connect themselves with the traditions of their ancestors and serve symbolically in many aspects of their religions.
+Among the Eastern Pende, preparing and holding a masquerade required specific tasks such as renewal of alters, cleaning of community fires, and more.
+In other cultures masquerades are held popularly during funerals to celebrate and honor the deceased.
+During this time the masquerade can be from 2-7 days long, but not a person can remain inside.
+Instead it is shared with others by expressing gratitude and joy.

 Masks

 "Kanaga" mask.
 Double cross depicting hands of god.

 Masks used in masquerade ceremonies vary from culture, ceremony, and point in history.
 Some of the oldest masks found in the Neolithic period are much older than the invention of writing.
 Pictographs traced to be older than twenty-five thousand years old show humans wearing masks of animals but, like many other masks from this era, these masks were believed to be made of bio-gradable material and unable to stand the test of time.
 Masks for current ceremonies include those of the Dogon Tribe.
 The Dogon Masks are made of wood.
 They depict antelopes, hunters, ostrich, hornbills, and some carry a "double cross" representing the hands of god.
+In relation to masquerade ceremonies, the mask can be seen as a vessel for spirits and ancestors.
+When worn, it becomes a link between the human and spirit worlds.